Love All Play (novel series)

-Love All Play (ラブオールプレー, Rabu Ōru Purē) is a Japanese badminton novel series written by Asami Koseki.
+Love All Play (ラブオールプレー, Rabu Ōru Purē) is a Japanese badminton-themed novel series written by Asami Koseki.
 Poplar Publishing have published four volumes between May 2011 and March 2014 under their Poplar Bunko Pureful imprint.
 An anime television series adaptation by Nippon Animation and OLM aired from April to September 2022.
 A manga adaptation with art by Dam Miyata was serialized online via Shueisha's Tonari no Young Jump manga website from April to October of the same year.